-Originally from China, Xiaoqing Long is now a product designer living in Germany.
-The design had become part of her life since she decided to continue her study in Düsseldorf.
-Her minds and understanding have evaluated and somehow change her daily life deeply.
+Originally from China, Xiaoqing Long is now a product designer living in Germany and the winner of the 2018 LIT Lighting Design Awards Emerging Lighting Product Design of the Year with Ecliptic.
+Design had become part of her life since she decided to continue her studies in Düsseldorf.
+Her mind and understanding have evaluated and somehow change her daily life deeply.
 Long likes abstract elements, using different materials to achieve her original ideas.
 The interaction between products and humans is one of her sources of inspiration.

 First, I studied in China then continued with a master’s degree in Hochschule Düsseldorf under New Craft and Object Design.
-During my study, I had the possibility to try “ Design» in different fields like jewelry and furniture.
-Prior to conceptualized the ‘Ecliptic’ lamp, I attended an exhibition in Berlin about visual light which became the starting point of this lamp idea.
+During my study, I had the possibility to try design in different fields like jewellery and furniture.
+Prior to conceptualising the ‘Ecliptic’ lamp, I attended an exhibition in Berlin about visual light which became the starting point of this lamp idea.

 Compared to my previous study, I was now free to test and try which ‘Ecliptic’ came out as a result.
 In the beginning, it was a struggle as the entire making process was different from everything I made before.
 Thanks to my professor for his advice and encouragement, this helped me to achieve this work.

 Your winning projected ‘Ecliptic’ is inspired by Kenneth Snelson’s linear sculptures.
 How did this idea come about?

 Ecliptic starts as a model that contains three wooden sticks.
 While discussing my profession, he advised me to have a look at Kenneth Snelson’s works.
 Those linear sculptures inspired me a lot which initiate my vision of transforming lines into three-dimensional works.